 TGA also is associated with chromosome disorders, such as Down syndrome.

 Diagnosis and Treatment Options

 TGA usually is diagnosed based on the above signs and symptoms, a physical exam, and the results from tests and procedures.

 During a physical exam, your doctor will listen to your baby’s heart and lungs to check for a murmur and will evaluate your baby’s general appearance to look for signs of a heart defect, such as a bluish tint to the skin, lips, or fingernails and rapid breathing.

 TGA is one of the critical congenital heart defects that can be detected on pulse oximetry.
 Pulse oximetrey is a simple, non-invasive, bedside test to determine the amount of oxygen in the baby’s blood.

 If your doctor finds any signs of TGA, your baby likely will undergo additional testing.
 Additional tests that your doctor may order include a chest x-ray, echocardiogram (echo), electrocardiogram (EKG), or cardiac catheterization.
 For more information on these tests, visit our common diagnostic tests page.

-The only treatment for TGA is open heart surgery, which is performed by a cardiothoracic surgeon.
+The only treatment for TGA is open heart surgery, which is performed by a pediatric/congenital heart surgeon (cardiothoracic surgeon).

 Be sure to speak with your baby’s doctor about what you should expect during and after the surgery.
 You can print these sample questions to use as a basis for discussion with the doctor.